opendocsg/opendoc-sp-self-help-centre/2Tech/Commontech.md

 - **SOLUTION**

 You should be able to overcome this by simply:
-* connecting to your own personal internet network
+* switch to your own personal internet network or mobile data AND/OR
-* using a personal device e.g. notebook etc.
+* using a personal computer e.g. desktop PC or notebook etc.
-* using a smartphone or tablet connected on mobile data.

 If you are required to do the registration officially using your company issued notebook or device, please send in a request for a direct registration link by contacting us at the PACE Hotline at 6772 1288 or email to pace@sp.edu.sg.